JustinFussell/SAiL/README.md

 ## License
 This project is licensed under the MIT License.

+## License

+This project is licensed under the MIT License.
+See the [`LICENSE`](SAiL/LICENSE) file for full terms.

+---

+**Important Notice**

+This project is licensed under the MIT License and is intended **strictly for learning, personal exploration, and demonstration purposes**.

+You are welcome to **view and study the code** to understand the implementation and concepts.
+However, **you are *not permitted* to copy, reuse, modify, distribute, or sell** any part of this project, in whole or in part, **without the author’s explicit written permission**.

+This project remains the intellectual property of the author and is **not intended for commercial or production use by third parties**.

+© 2025 Justin Simon Fussell – All rights reserved.

+---

 ## Setup
 - Set up Python 3.13.5 and VS Code on Windows 11 for SAiL development
 - This repo uses a `.gitignore` to exclude any sensitive files (e.g., API keys, virtual environments), and ensures the safe handling of all users.